By Sai Sreenivas Kodur, Co-Founder & CTO

 – Beauty consciousness where one’s body matters significantly.

 Nutrition plays an important role.
 Food has got a lot of medicinal value as well, making the right food choices can help protect us from common health problems.
 Also, like taste preferences, every individual has different calorie needs and fitness goals.
 AI & technology can play a huge role in the following ways:

 – Measure the nutritional value of all the food we consume and keep us informed about its health/fitness implications.

 – Recommend an appropriate diet for the changing needs of our body.

 c) Cooking – Human cooking is often inconsistent.
 The exact same recipe could taste differently when prepared by different people or differently by the same person on different days.
 It is important to standardize preparation and cooking like many fast food chains such as McDonald’s.
 Robots are being developed to automate the process of cooking (checkout Moley).
 There is an increasing number of startups in this space.
 In the future, fewer people could be required in the kitchen, maybe even none.
 AI technology adds a great value if cooking could be assisted with the knowledge of user preferences to make a dish in the way the user expects, this is a way to provide mass personalization.

 From a purely combinatorial point of view, though more than ~10^24 recipes are possible (assuming 1000 ingredients and 10 ingredients per recipe, though an actual number of combinations are even more).
 In reality, only ~10^6 exist.
 New recipes are constantly being developed by food experts every day; most of it is being done manually and hence exploration is slow.
 This food alchemy could be made faster & with better intelligence if new recipe discovery is aided with AI.

 This is still the tip of the iceberg.
-We all know for a fact, science & technology changes very fast in every domain.
+We all know for a fact, that science & technology changes very fast in every domain.
 This opens up new and interesting ways in the cross-application of technology to make our lives easier.

 Read these articles as a follow up on various points mentioned in this post: